pixweber/soundcast-api-crud/README.md

 Report\
 `/api/report?group_by=group_by_param`

-group_by_param can be : date, ip, country, type
+group_by_param can be : type, ip, country, city, date

 ## Demo
 Coming soon